Last Updated on by

 The following are my big takeaways after testing out the Botvac Connected.
 Regardless of the advertised features, these are the things I think work really well and some that don’t.

 - Cheaper Than Roomba 980: Again, this is the obvious distinction.
 Neato has once again undercut iRobot with essentially the same landmark feature (WiFi control).
-I’ve seen it on sale for as much as $200 less, but be sure to check out this listing for the latest pricing.
+I’ve seen it on sale, but be sure to check out this listing for the latest pricing.

 - Still Awesome for Corners: The Botvac might be neck and neck with the Roomba in a lot of categories, but in terms of “corner cleaning” the Botvac is still the best.
 By nature of it’s size as well as some extra built in “cornering” technology, it’s able to get those hard to reach places.
 For example, under coffee tables (as long as there is enough clearance), along the baseboards, and into every corner.